opencoweb/coweb/docs/js/session.rst

    :throws Error: If invoked before preparing the session or after joining a session
    :returns: :class:`Promise`
-   :callback: Invoked on successful preparation with the same session information object received by :func:`SessionInterface.prepare`.
+   :callback: Invoked after successful join if the `autoUpdate` flag to :func:`SessionInterface.prepare` was false.
+Otherwise, invoked after the update completes.
+Receives an object with the same properties documented for :func:`SessionInterface.prepare`.
    :errback: Invoked on failed preparation with a string error tag of `not-allowed` if the user needs to authenticate, `session-unavailable` if the session ended before joining, or `server-unavailable`

-   :callback: Invoked on successful join
-   :errback: Invoked on failed join

 .. function:: SessionInterface.login(username, password)